xenowits/go-cp/README.md

-> This repository servers as compettive programming concepts in
+> This repository serves as source of competitive programming concepts in the
 > golang programming language.